Poles get OK to gather firewood as energy prices soar

 But critics of Morawiecki's party, Law and Justice, say the war is only part of the picture.
 They argue costs have been driven up by seven years of the ruling party's social spending policies, including cash handouts to families with children and the elderly.

-“After yesterday’s visit, I can say that theoretically, we are billionaires, and in practice, we will all be collecting brushwood,” said Donald Tusk, the leader of the largest opposition party, the pro-market Civic Platform, said on Friday.
+“After yesterday’s visit, I can say that theoretically we are billionaires, but in practice we will all be collecting brushwood,” said Donald Tusk, the leader of the largest opposition party, the pro-market Civic Platform, on Friday.
 “Because this seems to be the latest idea to prevent Polish poverty that Law and Justice has prepared for all of us.”

 The public has long been allowed to purchase branches left after logging in state forests.